sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 <figure>
   <img src="/assets/2023-12-26-img14.png" alt="" loading="lazy">
   <figcaption>
-    Colour-coded clustered routes using a DTW threshold distance of less than 10km
+    Routes were colour-coded into clusters using a DTW threshold distance of less than 10km.
+Any clusters with fewer than 10 routes were removed, as they are considered outlier routes.
   </figcaption>
 </figure>